 New and Correct English Atlas

-Initially published in 12 parts in 1787-88, this atlas was the first to use the many newly surveyed county maps around England & Wales; Essex is based on Chapman and Andre's map of 1777.
+Initially published in 12 parts in 1787-88, this atlas was the first to use the many newly surveyed county maps around England & Wales; Essex is based on Chapman and Andre's atlas/map of 1777.

 The atlas was quickly recognised as being more up to date and accurate than anything else on the market, and superseded The Large English Atlas as the defining county atlas of the century.